What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 - L5 — Assumption: Stated assumption with rationale, flagged for client validation

 Why it matters: Not all evidence is created equal.
-A market size from premium industry research (L1) carries more weight than a competitor revenue estimate triangulated from press releases (L3), which carries more weight than a growth rate assumption (L5).
-Evidence tagging lets the reader assess confidence levels without having to evaluate each source independently.
+A market size from a NAICS-coded industry profile (L1) carries more weight than a competitor revenue estimate triangulated from press releases (L3), which carries more weight than a growth rate assumption (L5).
+Evidence tagging lets the reader assess confidence levels without having to evaluate each source independently Sagentix Phase 10 Evidence Discipline, 2026.

 How it differs: This concept exists in academic research (peer review, meta-analysis frameworks) but is virtually absent from management consulting.
-Most strategy deliverables present all claims at the same confidence level, leaving the reader to guess which numbers are solid and which are estimates.
+Most strategy deliverables present all claims at the same confidence level, leaving the reader to guess which numbers are solid and which are estimates Sagentix 16-Point Quality Gate, 2026.

-The final check validates structural and formatting elements against the standards used by McKinsey, BCG, Bain, and the Big 4:
+The final core check validates structural and formatting elements against the standards used by top-tier strategy firms Sagentix 16-Point Quality Gate, 2026:

 - 3-Layer Reading Model: Every deliverable supports three reading depths — 5-minute executive scan, 15-minute management review, and 45-minute deep read